Are you thinking of blogging for fun, not profit?

 Take a look at the screenshot below for the speed evaluation of the Richie’s Room home-page.

-Now, if you’ve looked at my home-page you’ll have noticed that it is basically just a gateway to the content in the site.
-It only has two pictures and a small amount of text.
+Now, if you’ve looked at my home-page you’ll have noticed that it is basically just a gateway to the content on the site.
+It has two pictures, a small amount of text, and links to various posts within the blog.

 So, in fairness, that’s not a true representation of the speed that you might experience while browsing the various pages and posts on the site.